laurenshareshian/laurenshareshian.github.io/_posts/2017-06-30-First-Week-Recap.md

 ## General Thoughts
 Although the first week of the bootcamp was fast paced, I was pleasantly surprised to find that I knew more than I thought!
 This comfort was due to significant studying that I did independently in preparation for the bootcamp.
 In particular, I used the following resources that I highly recommend:

-* I took Python & data science courses through the [UCSD Advanced Analytics program](https://extension.ucsd.edu/courses-and-programs/data-science-courses)
+* I took Python & data science courses through the [UCSD Advanced Analytics program](https://extension.ucsd.edu/courses-and-programs/data-mining-for-advanced-analytics).

-* I worked through the [ThinkStats curriculum](http://greenteapress.com/thinkstats/) that included an introduction to Pandas.
+* I worked through the [ThinkStats](http://greenteapress.com/thinkstats/) curriculum that included an introduction to Pandas.

 * I worked through [Jake Vanderplas' Data Science Handbook](https://github.com/jakevdp/PythonDataScienceHandbook) Jupyter Notebook modules.

-* I listened to Michael Kennedy's [Talk Python To Me Podcasts](https://talkpython.fm/) on the way home from work each day all really helped.
+* I listened to Michael Kennedy's [Talk Python To Me Podcasts](https://talkpython.fm/) on the way home from work each day.

 That being said, not all of the first week's curriculum came easily.
 In particular, while I was already comfortable using Matplotlib and NumPy, Pandas was much harder to gain an intuitive sense for beyond just the basic operations.
 I still have a long way to go in getting comfortable with using Pandas cleverly instead of just making for loops and dictionaries by hand.
 Also, I still suck at Git.